Get involved with the Student Farm!

 To express interest in volunteering when campus opens up again sign up here

-UC Davis students can earn academic credit for their work at the farm; 30 hours of work earns students one unit.
+UC Davis students can earn academic credit for their work at the farm.
+Typically interns receive 1 to 3 units of credit depending on how much time they plan to spend at the farm; 30 hours of work earns students one unit.
+We encourage students to do a 2 unit internship.
 In addition to completing these hours, interns are required to complete reflective written work and check in regularly with an assigned mentor.
 We offer internships in the following programs:

 - Market Garden: interns learn about small-scale organic mixed vegetable production